-Standard Score 2.Instructional Planning: The teacher plans using state and local school district curricula and standards, 1.96 effective strategies, resources, and data to address the differentiated needs of all students.
-3.Instructional Strategies: The teacher promotes student learning by using research-based instructional 2.16 strategies relevant to the content area to engage students in active learning and to facilitate the students' acquisition of key knowledge and skills.
-Note: Visit GaDOE Teacher and Leader Effectiveness webpage for the Leader Keys Effectiveness System rubric.Se ource: TLE Electronic Platform (FY19) 4.Differentiated Instruction: The teacher challenges and supports each student's learning by providing appropriate content and developing skills which address individual learning differences.
-5.Assessment Strategies: The teacher systematically chooses a variety of diagnostic, formative, and summative 2 assessment strategies and instruments that are valid and appropriate for the content and student population.
-6.Assessment Uses: The teacher systematically gathers, analyzes, and uses relevant data to measure student 2 progress, to inform instruction content and delivery methods, and to provide timely and constructive feedback to both students and parents.
-8.Academically Challenging Environment: The teacher creates a student-centered, academic environment in which teaching and learning occur at high levels and students are self-directed learners.
-Note: Visit GaDOE Teacher and Leader Effectiveness webpage for the Teacher Keys Effectiveness System rubric.
-Source: TL Electronic Platform (FY19)
+Standard Score 2.
+Instructional Planning: The teacher plans using state and local school district curricula and standards, effective strategies, resources, and data to address the differentiated needs of all students.
+3. Instructional Strategies: The teacher promotes student learning by using research-based instructional strategies relevant to the content area to engage students in active learning and to facilitate the students' acquisition of key knowledge and skills.
+Note: State calculations not completed for 2020-2021 or 2021-2022.
+Use local data as needed.
+Visit GaDOE Teach her and Leader Effectiveness webpage for the Teacher Keys Effectiveness System rubric.
+4. Differentiated Instruction: The teacher challenges and supports each student's learning by providing appropriate content and developing skills which address individual learning differences.
+5. Assessment Strategies: The teacher systematically chooses a variety of diagnostic, formative, and summative assessment strategies and instruments that are valid and appropriate for the content and student population.
+6. Assessment Uses: The teacher systematically gathers, analyzes, and uses relevant data to measure student progress, to inform instruction content and delivery methods, and to provide timely and constructive feedback to both students and parents.
+8. Academically Challenging Environment: The teacher creates a student-centered, academic environment in which teaching and learning occur at high levels and students are self-directed learners.
+Note: State calculations not completed for 2020-2021 or 2021-2022.
+Use local data as needed.
+Visit GaDOE Teac her and Leader Effectiveness webpage for the Teacher Keys Effectiveness System rubric.